kurtkanaskie/pingstatus-v1/README.md

 ## License

-This material is copyright 2019, Google LLC. and is licensed under the Apache 2.0 license.
+[NOTICE](NOTICE) this material is copyright 2020, Google LLC. and [LICENSE](LICENSE) is under the Apache 2.0 license.
+This code is open source.
-See the [LICENSE](LICENSE) file included.

 This code is open source.